-Well, fast cash and no credit check makes a payday loan much lucrative deal!
+Well, fast cash and no credit checks make a payday loan a much lucrative deal!
 But let me tell you, payday loans have emerged as a necessary evil!
 Why so?

 No doubt, in urgent situations, payday loans or pdls turn as a savior by providing fast cash to you.